Measles

 Vaccine Eligibility

-Children aged 6 months to under 12 months who travel regularly AND have close contact with residents of Southern Health-Santé Sud (SH-SS) and Interlake-Eastern (IERHA), are eligible for one dose of MMR in addition to the routine schedule offered at 12 months and 4-6 years.
+Children aged 6 months to under 12 months who travel regularly AND have close contact with residents of Southern Health-Santé Sud (SH-SS) and Interlake-Eastern (IERHA) or those who have been evacuated from their home communities due to wildfires in Manitoba, are eligible for one dose of MMR in addition to the routine schedule offered at 12 months and 4-6 years.